-The deceased aspires to rebirth (i.e. reincarnation), that takes place necessarily through the reconciliation of the soul (i.e. the spirit) with the body.
+The deceased aspires to a rebirth that will necessarily takes place through the reconciliation of the soul with the body.

 “Know this, your head will be saved!

-It will not be kidnapped from you, for all eternity!”.
+It will not be stolen from you, for all eternity!”.

-For our ancestors the head was the emblem of the mind and memory, and therefore of the identity of a person.
-The skull of the deceased had an essential role during the initiatory ritual of rebirth (i.e. reincarnation) and the text assures to the deceased that his head will be preserved and that his identity will belong to him by means of future incarnations.
+For our ancestors the head was the symbol of the wisdom, memory and identity of a person: the skull had thus an essential role during the initiatory ritual of rebirth, and the text assures to the deceased that his head will be preserved and that his identity will belong again to him by means of future reincarnations.

 “In truth, you are the same Horus

-shining in the center of your Cosmic Egg”.
+shining in the middle of your Cosmic Egg”.

-Horus is the child that attempts to fulfill the rebirth/reincarnation ritual, the descendant of the noble ancestor inside the grave: they are the same person.
-The deceased inside the burial mound is like a fetus inside the womb: both are waiting to be born from their cosmic egg.
+Horus – the child that attempts to accomplish the initiatic ritual of rebirth – and the divine ancestor inside the pyramid – which is like a fetus inside the womb – are the same entity: both are waiting to be born from the cosmic egg.